Admissions Criteria to the Bachelor of Science in Athletic Training (BSAT) Major

 To access the online application, click HERE (link active Jan.
 1-Feb.
 1)

 Students must certify that s/he has read and understands the technical standards and that he/she believes to the best of his/her knowledge that s/he can meet each of the standards either without accommodation or with certain reasonable accommodations.
 If the student is in need of reasonable accommodations s/he must contact the Services for Students with Disabilities Office to determine what accommodations may be available.
 Applicants should be aware that if unable to meet the standards with or without reasonable accommodations he/she will not be admitted into the program.
 Technical Standards can be found in the Student Handbook.

 Criteria for retention, progression, and graduation from the program requires a minimum grade of C in all required major courses and "credit" in courses offered for CR/NC grading only.
 Required major courses may be repeated only once to achieve a C or credit grade.
 Any student who must repeat more than two major courses will not be permitted to continue in the major.

 Refer to the Student Handbook, Baccalaureate Degree Athletic Training Program, for complete progression and retention policies.

 Students must be prepared to incur any additional cost such as:

 2. Malpractice insurance (not required at this time)

 3. Health insurance (all students pay as part of their normal tuition a health services fee)

 4. Other: stethoscopes, course materials, lab fees, etc., and be responsible for their own transportation to clinical facilities.

-A current CPR certification ($15) and specific immunizations are required (available through student health services).
-CPR certification must be maintained throughout the students' tenure in the program.
+A current Emergency Cardiac Care (ECC) certification ($15) and specific immunizations are required (available through student health services).
+ECC certification must be maintained throughout the students' tenure in the program.
 Common examples of ECC approved certifications include: American Heart Association BLS Healthcare Provider and American Red Cross CPR/AED for the Professional Rescuer.